randa-mu/drand-sdk/REST/README.md

 <details>
  <summary>
  <code>GET</code> <code><b>/{service}</b></code> <br />
- Output the parameters required for verification.
+ Output the service-specific parameters required for verification such as the drand network parameters and the derivation paths.
  </summary>

 ##### Parameters